Aircloak/TrainingMaterial/slides-server/content/admin.md

 - Install once, run any query
 - Real-time access to work on live production data
 - No need to maintain a separate copy of data
+- At the cost of slightly harder query writing experience

 --